HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add SuicideWhenPlayerDies to the fly guy and the spike ball prefabs.
+ - Add **SuicideWhenPlayerDies** to the FlyGuy and the SpikeBall prefabs.
  - Update the 'Spawner' script as follows (or copy/paste TODO link):

 <details><summary>Existing code</summary>